Last Updated on

 See how similar these sounds really are?

-When we do the same in Korean, we’ll see some visual similarities in the letters, which can help greatly for Hangul memorization.
+When we do the same in Korean, we’ll see some visual similarities in the letters, which can help greatly for the memorization of Hangul characters.

-It’s almost as if all we did was add a small line to each consonant to create the aspirated equivalent.
+It’s almost as if all we did was add a small line to each of those consonants to create the aspirated equivalent.

 The next four Korean letters are called the aspirated consonants and are similar in sound to their non-aspirated counterparts.

-Let’s make a visual association as well to really drill them in.
+Let’s make a visual association as well to really drill in these Hangul letters.

 The ㅋ (K) could be compared to a key.
-You can write this using three lines.
+You can write this Hangul letter using three lines.

 Remember math class?
 I hope so!

 What’s that number?
 Pi!
 And the Korean letter with a similar sound to P looks very similar to the symbol for pi.
 That makes it easy to remember.
-If you know how to write pi, then you’re good to go!
+If you know how to write pi, then you’re good to go with this letter of the Korean alphabet!

 So there we have it.
-That’s how you learn the Korean alphabet!
+That’s how you learn Hangul!

-But we said there were a total of 14 consonants in Korean, so what are the last two?
+But we said there were a total of 14 consonants in the Korean alphabet, so what are the last two Hangul letters?

-One of them is special because it doesn’t have a direct equivalent to an English letter.
+One of the consonants is special because it doesn’t have a direct equivalent to an English letter.
 Instead, it represents a sound in English.

 ㅊ, the character representing the “ch” sound in English (“choose”), looks like a church with a steeple at the top.
-We can associate it this way, or remember it as an aspirated J (ㅈ) and add an extra line.
+We can associate this Hangul letter with a church.
+Alternatively, we can remember it as an aspirated J (ㅈ) and add an extra line.

 Ok, so that’s 13 Korean letters already!
 You’re more than halfway there.